 If that sounds like you, Synctually may not be the right tool.

-But if you’re the kind of merchant who already has the photos ready—and just wants the products live—this post explains the tradeoff that most Shopify stores eventually face: manual control vs listing momentum.
+But if you're the kind of merchant who already has the photos ready and just wants the products live, this post explains the tradeoff most Shopify stores eventually face: manual control vs listing momentum.

 This Is a Workflow Preference, Not a Judgment

-Manual listing creation isn’t wrong.
-In many cases, it’s the best option.
+Manual listing creation is not wrong.
+In many cases, it is the best option.
 If you only add a few products a month, or your catalog changes infrequently, the built-in Shopify editor is usually enough.

 The issue appears when volume increases.
-What worked for five products doesn’t scale cleanly to fifty—or five hundred.
+What worked for five products does not scale cleanly to fifty or five hundred.

 Manual Shopify Listings Optimize for Control